Groups & Workshops Catalog

 E

-Emotional Resiliency Workshop
+Emotional Resilience Workshop

 Build your toolkit for staying steady when life gets overwhelming!
 This three-session, weekly workshop introduces practical skills for managing strong emotions, handling stress and responding to challenges with greater balance and flexibility.
 Whether you’re looking to boost your self-awareness, learn healthy coping strategies, or just feel more in control, this series will help you strengthen your emotional resilience in a supportive setting.